Dionaea muscipula aka Venus Fly Trap

 Venus Fly Trap, Venus Flytrap, Venus's Flytrap

-How to care for Venus Fly Trap
+How difficult is it to take care of Venus Fly Trap

 Venus Fly Trap presents a moderate level of care, which allows plant enthusiasts with some experience to expand their skills and knowledge.